10xInsights-dev/10xInsights-dev.github.io/_articles/topic_structure.md

 ---
 seq: 4.0
 layout: page
-title: 10Insights Content Taxonomy
+title: 10Insights Topic Meta overview
-slug: or why there's so much to discuss.
+brief: or why there's so much to discuss.
 logo: logo-open-source.svg
 authors: [spoole]
 ---

+For any topic theres a wide range, maybe an infinite range of related information and ideas to share.
+This page exists to help prompt the gray matter and organise thoughts.

+The idea is that any of these sections, levels etc are interesting elements for a podcast or article We dont need all of this in one go but its good to have some structure.

-#### Topic Summary
+### Topic Outline

-A brief overview of a topic, explaining its significance, key concepts, and why it's essential for developers aiming to become 10x developers.
+A brief overview of a topic, explaining its significance, key concepts, and why it's essential for proffesionals aiming to become 10x.

-##### Sections

 #####  Introduction

-- Purpose: Explain the importance of the topic and its relevance to Java developers.
+- Purpose: Explain the importance of the topic and its relevance to our audience.
 - Key Points: Highlight the main concepts and benefits.